Using Connected Devices, Health and Wellness Apps

 Fortunately, apps on our phones and smartwatches are there to help us solve this issue.
 Today, most health and wellness apps already have configurable reminders.
 These smart reminders are tailored to place and time and have a huge positive effect on building a habit.

 In addition to reminders, which help users stay well-organized, modern apps use gamification to keep you motivated.
-Designers and developers insert different gaming mechanisms to make your fitness fun and creative.
+Designers and medical software developers insert different gaming mechanisms to make your fitness fun and creative.

 As a result, jogging transforms into a real-life adventure, for example, with a famous“Zombies, run!” app.
 It encourages joggers not to give up on their routines and motivates to stay on the move, to survive.
 Another ingenious app, DietBet, helps users lose weight and win crowdfunded money by competing in a DietBet social network.
 Success stories, badges, and competitions with friends inspire and retain users in the long run.